THIS POST MAY CONTAIN AFFILIATE LINKS. PLEASE READ OUR DISCLOSURE FOR MORE INFO.

 It was important to both of us that we be able to essentially single hand the boat in case something happened to the other person and with the Fountaine Pajot Helia, we can do that.
 The electric winch makes raising the mainsail a breeze but it can be frustrating having to go back and forth to the helm pod to adjust the autopilot when raising or reefing by yourself.
 Having two people does make this easier.

-We may give up some speed to cats with thinner hulls and daggerboards, but since we’ve spent 85% (107 days on passage out of 2 years) of our time at anchor/on a mooring/dockside, I’d rather have the space.
+We give up some speed to cats with thinner hulls and daggerboards.
+But since we’ve spent 85% (107 days on passages out of 2 years) of our time at anchor/on a mooring/dockside, I’d rather have more space.

 We’ve been incredibly fortunate with how Starry Horizons has held up so far.
-Overall we’ve had far less troubles with her than other boats (and other Fountaine Pajots) we’ve met.
-Here are some of the big ticket items we’ve had to work on:
+Overall we’ve had far fewer troubles with her than other boats (and other Fountaine Pajots) we’ve met.
+Here are some of the big-ticket items we’ve had to work on:

 - Cracked Mini Keel

 - We discovered a crack in our port mini keel while hauled out in the BVIs.
-We’re fairly sure we didn’t hit bottom on that side so our best guess for the cause is when we “beached” the boat in La Rochelle on the asphalt ramp so Uchimata could do some work on the props for us.
+We’re fairly sure we haven’t hit bottom on that side yet.
+Our best guess is when we “beached” the boat in La Rochelle on the asphalt ramp so Uchimata could do some work on the props for us.
 Can’t really fault the Helia for this one.

 - Leaking Hydraulic System